Sendiko/dagger-hilt-reference/README.md

 The usage implementation of Dagger Hilt to inject Room Database can be seen [here.](https://github.com/Sendiko/dagger-hilt-room)

-The usage implementation for Retrofit will soon be added here too.
+The usage implementation of Dagger Hilt to inject Retrofit can be seen [here.](https://github.com/Sendiko/dagger-hilt-retrofit)

 ## with love, Sendiko